nmshd/documentation/_docs_operate/modules.md

 ### Sync <a href="{% link _docs_operate/configuration.md %}#sync"><i class="fas fa-fw fa-cog"/></a> {#sync}

-The `sync` Module regularly fetches changes from the Backbone (e.g. new Messages / new incoming Relationship Requests).
+The `sync` Module regularly fetches changes from the Backbone (e.g. new Messages / new or changed Relationships).
 This process automatically triggers the events used by other Modules like the `webhooks` Module.

 ### PubSub Publisher <a href="{% link _docs_operate/configuration.md %}#pubsubpublisher"><i class="fas fa-fw fa-cog"/></a> {#pubsubpublisher}